Doctoral Program

 The application form is made available early each Quals quarter and is due approximately two weeks later.
 The application must have the signed approval of the student's Ph.D. advisor.

-All petitions (to waive specific Quals conditions or to defer the exams) are due prior to the start of the Quals quarter (deadline announced); they must include a justification of exception circumstances, advisor signature, and appropriate documentation.
-Submitting any such petition is not guaranteed to be approved.
+All petitions (to waive specific Quals conditions or to defer the exams) are due prior to the start of the Quals quarter (deadline will be announced).
+Each petition must include a justification for the request, an advisor's signature, and any relevant documentation.
+Please note that submitting a petition does not guarantee approval.

 Field Examination Procedures